bb9rj/cbpt/README.md

 ## About

 This is a simple script that pulls data from the Big Games API to track your clan battle points.
-It will notify you if it thinks you caught a huge and can also play a YouTube video if you stop registering points.
+It will notify you if it thinks you caught a huge, and can also play a YouTube video if you stop registering points.

 ## Running the Script